-There is a wide range of quality OA Journals available, but not all might fit your needs.
+There is a wide range of quality OA Journals available, and not all might fit your needs.
 There are also some less reputable, even predatory, Open Access journals you should avoid.
 Before submitting any manuscripts to an Open Access Journal, you should take into account a few considerations:

 Publishing in an Open Access Journal is not the only to share your work Open Access.
 With the right permission from publishers, you can self-archive, and share a version of your work online (in a repository, on your personal website, or elsewhere).